19hours/sg-statutes/Acts/Societies Act.md

 (a) any person is reputed to be a member of the society;

-(b) any announcement has been made, whether by the person charged or by any other person by any means whatever that the society has been formed or is in existence; or
+(b) any announcement has been made, whether by the person charged or by any other person by any means whatever, that the society has been formed or is in existence; or

 (c) by repute the society is in existence.